 Dinosaur Jawbone found on Bus in Peru – Evidence of more Fossil Smuggling

 Peruvian officials got a bit of a surprise when they opened a suspicious package that had been stored in the cargo compartment of a bus on route to Lima.
 Inside the well wrapped parcel they discovered the fossilised jawbone of a large prehistoric herbivore.
 The fossil is part of the lower jaw (left and right dentary) and it has been tentatively ascribed to belonging to a large Ceratopsian (horned dinosaur), although more work and analysis is needed to confirm the age of the fossil and to definitively place this unusual cargo within the Ornithischia.
+We at Everything Dinosaur strongly doubt that this fossil represents a member of the Ceratopsia, it is probably from a large mammal.

 An Unusual Find – the Prehistoric Jawbone